Cloud Network Monitoring | Datadog

 So, neither of these options can be resolved to something that really matters to you.

-What is Network Performance Monitoring?
+What is Cloud Network Monitoring?

 This allows you to aggregate your network metrics across any two types of objects, across your infrastructure and applications, and whether or not this is hosted on-prem or in the cloud.